An introduction to smart devices for people over 65.

 It appears that smartwatches available in the market today for older people can be classified into one of two types:

 - A smartwatch focusing on health monitoring and location tracking.

 - A smartwatch using these features, plus built-in apps and cellular functionality.

 How do you know which smartwatch features are the best ones for you?

 There are a few key elements to consider when choosing a wearable:

 - If you have a smartphone ensure the smartwatch is compatible with your handset’s operating system.
 For example, an Apple Watch will only work with an iPhone.

-- If the health aspects excite you, ensure your model has GPS and a heart rate sensor.
+- If the health aspects excite you, ensure your model has ECG, a heart rate sensor and oxigen saturation monitoring.

 - Battery life is important.
 With many devices that need charging it can be difficult easy to forget so a quality battery life is vital.
 This feature is important if the smartwatch is being used for safety when away from the home.

 - Try out the band and clasp to check that you can use it.
 It’s worth looking for a watch where you can switch bands as you like.